muhme/joomla-branches-tester/README.md

 #### DeLorean

 You can take a seat and pick up additional code from the future on your own.
-As of early October 2024, the following pull requests (PRs) have not yet been merged, released, or included in certain branches - but they are necessary for specific purposes and tested to be included in the branches:
+As of early November 2024, the following pull requests (PRs) have not yet been merged, released, or included in certain branches - but they are necessary for specific purposes and tested to be included in the branches:

 * :electron: [joomla-cms-43968](https://github.com/joomla/joomla-cms/pull/43968) [cypress] Add db_port in Installation.cy.js
-  * Working for 4.4-dev, 5.2-dev and 5.3-dev
+  * Already merged in 5.2-dev, working for 4.4-dev and 5.3-dev
 * :wrench: [joomla-cms-44084](https://github.com/joomla/joomla-cms/pull/44084) [cypress] Using NPM Module 'pg' for 'postgres'
-  * Working for 4.4-dev
+  * Already merged in 5.2-dev, working for 4.4-dev
 * :wrench: [joomla-cms-44092](https://github.com/joomla/joomla-cms/pull/44092) [cypress] Database Unix Sockets for System Tests
   * Working for 4.4-dev
 * :electron: [joomla-cypress-33](https://github.com/joomla-projects/joomla-cypress/pull/33) Install Joomla with non-standard db_port